Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Results

 \subsection{Features results}

-In this section we show the feature importance of the best models.
-To collect these results we have selected the three models with the highest accuracy: with one, two and three channels.
-These results have been obtained with XGBoost with \textit{objective}=\textit{binary:logistic}, \textit{number of rounds}=100 and \textit{early stopping rounds}=50 and applying feature selection, i.e., using only features with statistically significant differences between both groups, as explained in Section \ref{sec:feat-selection}.
-We use a stratify train/test splitting by label with 80\% of subjects for training and 20\% for testing.
-As there are a large number of features, we decided to show only the 15 more important features to improve their readability.
+In this section, we present the feature importance of the best-performing models.
+We selected the top three models with the highest accuracy, trained using one, two, and three channels.
+It is important to remember that we refer to F score as feature importance in XGBoost context and not to the $f_{1}$-score used in classification.

+These three models were trained using XGBoost with \textit{objective}=\textit{binary:logistic}, \textit{number of rounds}=100, and \textit{early stopping rounds}=50, applying feature selection to include only features showing statistically significant differences between the two groups, as detailed in Section \ref{sec:feat-selection}.
+We performed a stratified train/test split, using 80\% of subjects for training and 20\% for testing.
+Given the large number of features, we display only the top 15 most important features for clarity.

-The first model we show corresponds to the model trained with P3-channel data, preprocessed with ASR algorithm and it contains information of the whole EEG recording, without segmentation.
-In this case, the hyperparameters for XGBoost are: \textit{max depth}=12, \textit{eta}=0.1 and \textit{gamma}=0.
-In Figure \ref{fig:feature-importance-p3}) we can see the feature importance of P3-channel model.
-It is remarkable that the three most important features (Kurtosis, Peak-to-peak amplitude and Katz fractal dimension) are related with the shape of the signal.
-On the other hand, looking to the brain frequencies, we can see that the most important band frequency for P3 channel is Alpha, since we have two features among the eight most important features.
-It is followed by Theta and Beta frequency bands, in that order.
-In addition, we can see quite a number of non linear features like Katz fractal dimension, Hurst exponent, Hjorth mobility, Approximate entropy and two Teager-Kaiser energies.
-In addition, there are two Daubechies-4 wavelets energies among the fifteen most important features; one with a level 1 of decomposition and the other with a level 3.
+The first model presented is trained using data from the P3 channel, preprocessed with the ASR algorithm, and includes information from the entire EEG recording without segmentation.
+The XGBoost hyperparameters used are \textit{max depth}=12, \textit{eta}=0.1, and \textit{gamma}=0.
+Figure \ref{fig:feature-importance-p3} shows the feature importance of this model.
+Notably, the three most important features (Kurtosis, Peak-to-peak amplitude, and Katz fractal dimension) are related to the signal's shape.
+The Alpha frequency band is the most significant, followed by Theta and Beta.
+Additionally, non-linear features like Katz fractal dimension, Hurst exponent, Hjorth mobility, Approximate entropy, and Teager-Kaiser energies are prominent.
+The Daubechies-4 wavelet energies at decomposition levels 1 and 3 also rank among the top fifteen features.